ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 As a first case, an application provides control of smart locks acting as servers in the group, where: a first type of client, e.g., a user account of a child, is allowed to only query the status of the smart locks; while a second type of client, e.g., a user account of a parent, is allowed to both query and change the status of the smart locks.
 Further similar applications concern the enforcement of different sets of permissions in groups with sensor/actuator devices, e.g., thermostats acting as servers.
 Also, some group members may even be intended as servers only.
 Hence, they must be prevented from acting as clients altogether and from accessing resources at other servers in the group, especially when attempting to perform non-safe operations.

 As a second case, building automation scenarios often rely on servers that, under different circumstances, enforce different level of priority for processing received commands.
 For instance, BACnet deployments consider multiple classes of clients, e.g., a normal light switch (C1) and an emergency fire panel (C2).
 Then, a C1 client is not allowed to override a command from a C2 client, until the latter relinquishes control at its higher priority.
-That is: i) only C2 clients should be able to adjust the minimum required level of priority on the servers, so rightly locking out C1 clients if needed; and ii) when a server is set to accept only high-priority commands, only C2 clients should be able to perform such commands otherwise allowed also to C1 clients.
+That is: i) only C2 clients should be able to adjust the minimum required level of priority on the servers, so rightly locking out C1 clients if needed; and ii) when a server is set to accept only high-priority commands, only C2 clients should be able to perform such commands that are otherwise allowed also to C1 clients.
 Given the different maximum authority of different clients, fine-grained access control would effectively limit the execution of high- and emergency-priority commands only to devices that are in fact authorized to perform such actions.
 Besides, it would prevent a misconfigured or compromised device from initiating a high-priority command and lock out normal control.

 In the cases above, being a legitimate group member and storing the group keying material is not supposed to imply any particular access rights.
 Instead, access control to the secure group communication channel and access control to the resource space provided by servers in the group should remain logically separated domains.

 This is aligned with the Zero Trust paradigm {{NIST-800-207}}, which focuses on resource protection and builds on the premise that trust is never granted implicitly, but must be continually evaluated.
 In particular, Zero Trust protections involve "minimizing access to resources (such as data and compute resources and applications/services) to only those subjects and assets identified as needing access as well as continually authenticating and authorizing the identity and security posture of each access request."

-Furthermore, {{NIST-800-207}} highlights how the Zero Trust goal is to "prevent unauthorized access to data and services coupled with making the access control enforcement as granular as possible", to "enforce least privileges needed to perform the action in the request."
+Furthermore, {{NIST-800-207}} highlights how the Zero Trust goal is to "prevent unauthorized access to data and services coupled with making the access control enforcement as granular as possible", in order to "enforce least privileges needed to perform the action in the request."

 As a step in this direction, one can be tempted to introduce a different security group for each different set of access rights.
 However, this inconveniently results in additional keying material to distribute and manage.
 In particular, if the access rights pertaining to a node change, this requires to evict the node from the group, after which the node has to join a different group aligned with its new access rights.
 Moreover, the keying material of both groups would have to be renewed for their current members.
 Overall, this would have a non negligible impact on operations and performance.

 Instead, a fine-grained yet flexible access control model can be enforced within the same group, by using the Authentication and Authorization for Constrained Environments (ACE) framework {{RFC9200}}.
-That is, a client has to first obtain authorization credentials in the form of an access token, and upload it to the intended resource server(s) in the group before accessing the target resources hosted therein.
+That is, a client has to first obtain authorization credentials in the form of an access token and then upload it to the intended resource server(s) in the group before accessing the target resources hosted therein.

 The ACE framework delegates to separate profile documents how to secure communications between the client and the resource servers.
 However each of the current profiles of ACE defined in {{RFC9202}}{{RFC9203}}{{RFC9431}}{{I-D.ietf-ace-edhoc-oscore-profile}} relies on a security protocol that cannot be used to protect one-to-many group messages, for example sent over IP multicast.

 This document specifies the "coap_group_oscore" profile of the ACE framework, where a client uses the Constrained Application Protocol (CoAP) {{RFC7252}}{{I-D.ietf-core-groupcomm-bis}} to communicate with one or multiple resource servers that are members of an application group and share a common set of resources.
 This profile uses Group Object Security for Constrained RESTful Environments (Group OSCORE) {{I-D.ietf-core-oscore-groupcomm}} as the security protocol to protect messages exchanged between the client and the resource servers.
 Hence, it requires that both the client and the resource servers have previously joined the same OSCORE group.

-That is, this profile describes how access control is enforced for a client after it has joined an OSCORE group, to access resources hosted by other members in that group.
-The process for joining the OSCORE group through the respective Group Manager as defined in {{I-D.ietf-ace-key-groupcomm-oscore}} takes place before the process described in this document, and is out of the scope of this profile.
+That is, this profile describes how access control is enforced for a client after it has joined an OSCORE group, to access resources hosted by other members of that group.
+The process for joining the OSCORE group through the respective Group Manager as defined in {{I-D.ietf-ace-key-groupcomm-oscore}} takes place before the process described in this document and is out of the scope of this profile.

-The client proves its access to be authorized to the resource server(s) by using an access token bound to a key (the proof-of-possession key).
-This profile uses Group OSCORE to achieve server authentication and proof-of-possession for the client's public key used in the OSCORE group in question.
-Note that proof-of-possession is not achieved through a dedicated protocol element, but instead after the first message exchange protected with Group OSCORE.
+The client proves its authorization and access rights to the resource server(s) by using an access token bound to a key (the proof-of-possession key).
+This profile uses Group OSCORE to achieve server authentication and proof of possession of the client's private key used in the OSCORE group in question.
+Note that proof of possession is not achieved through a dedicated protocol element, but instead after the first message exchange protected with Group OSCORE.

 Furthermore, this profile provides proof of the client's membership to the OSCORE group, by binding the access token to information from the pre-established Group OSCORE Security Context, as well as to the client's authentication credential used in the group and including the client's public key.
 This allows the resource server(s) to verify the client's group membership upon reception of a message protected with Group OSCORE from that client.

-OSCORE {{RFC8613}} specifies how to use COSE {{RFC9052}}{{RFC9053}} to secure CoAP messages.
-Group OSCORE builds on OSCORE to provide secure group communication, and ensures source authentication: by means of digital signatures embedded in the protected message (when using the group mode); or by protecting a message with pairwise keying material derived from the asymmetric keys of the two peers exchanging the message (when using the pairwise mode).
+OSCORE {{RFC8613}} specifies how to use CBOR Object Signing and Encryption (COSE) {{RFC9052}}{{RFC9053}} to secure CoAP messages.
+Group OSCORE builds on OSCORE to provide secure group communication and ensures source authentication: by means of digital signatures embedded in the protected message (when using the group mode); or by protecting a message with pairwise keying material derived from the asymmetric keys of the two peers exchanging the message (when using the pairwise mode).

 ## Terminology ## {#terminology}

 {::boilerplate bcp14-tagged}

-Readers are expected to be familiar with the terms and concepts related to CBOR {{RFC8949}}, COSE {{RFC9052}}{{RFC9053}}, CoAP {{RFC7252}}, OSCORE {{RFC8613}}, and Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.
+Readers are expected to be familiar with the terms and concepts related to Concise Binary Object Representation (CBOR) {{RFC8949}}, COSE {{RFC9052}}{{RFC9053}}, CoAP {{RFC7252}}, Object Security for Constrained RESTful Environments (OSCORE) {{RFC8613}}, and Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.
 These especially include:

 * Group Manager, as the entity responsible for a set of groups where communications among members are secured with Group OSCORE.

 * Authentication credential, as the set of information associated with an entity, including that entity's public key and parameters associated with the public key.
 Examples of authentication credentials are CBOR Web Tokens (CWTs) and CWT Claims Sets (CCSs) {{RFC8392}}, X.509 certificates {{RFC5280}}, and C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}.

   Members of an OSCORE group have an associated authentication credential in the format used within the group.
-As per {{Section 2.4 of I-D.ietf-core-oscore-groupcomm}}, an authentication credential provides the public key as well as the comprehensive set of information related to the public key algorithm, including, e.g., the used elliptic curve (when applicable).
+As per {{Section 2.4 of I-D.ietf-core-oscore-groupcomm}}, an authentication credential provides the public key as well as a comprehensive set of information related to the public key algorithm, including, e.g., the elliptic curve used (when applicable).

 Readers are also expected to be familiar with the terms and concepts described in the ACE framework for authentication and authorization {{RFC9200}}, as well as in the OSCORE profile of ACE {{RFC9203}}.
 The terminology for entities in the considered architecture is defined in OAuth 2.0 {{RFC6749}}.
 In particular, this includes client (C), resource server (RS), and authorization server (AS).

 Note that the term "endpoint" is used here following its OAuth definition {{RFC6749}}, aimed at denoting resources such as /token and /introspect at the AS, and /authz-info at the RS.
-This document does not use the CoAP definition of "endpoint", which is "An entity participating in the CoAP protocol".
+The CoAP definition, which is "\[a\]n entity participating in the CoAP protocol" {{RFC7252}}, is not used in this document.

 Additionally, this document makes use of the following terminology.